tesseract-one/EthereumWeb3.swift/README.md

 let rpcUrl = "https://mainnet.infura.io/v3/{API-KEY}"

 // Initializing OpenWallet with Ethereum.
+Creating Web3 instance
+// Store your OpenWallet instance somewhere(AppDelegate, Context).
+It should be reused.
-Creating Web3 instance let web3 = OpenWallet(networks: [.Ethereum]).ethereum.web3(rpcUrl: rpcUrl)
+// If you need only Web3, you can store it only(it will store OpenWallet inside itself). let web3 = OpenWallet(networks: [.Ethereum]).ethereum.web3(rpcUrl: rpcUrl)

 // Creating Transaction